MEMBER REVIEWS

 COMPARISON AND BACKGROUND

 For comparison, the Cushcore Pro weighs 260 grams per insert.
 I have been running Cushcore Pro inserts front and rear for a few years now.
-I’m a heavier rider (220 lbs) and I ride a 170/170 enduro bike with alloy Industry Nine Enduro S wheels.
-Skill-wise, I usually run in the top 30% for downhill segments based on Strava… so I’m not blazing fast, but not super slow either.
+I'm a heavier rider (220 lbs) and I ride a 170/170 enduro bike with alloy Industry Nine Enduro S wheels.
+Skill-wise, I usually run in the top 20% for downhill segments (based on Strava)… so I'm not blazing fast, but not super slow either.

-To tell the story completely, I will be discussing the concepts of the Tannus modular tubeless inserts and the Cushcore Pro inserts and comparing the two.
-I believe this is important!
+To tell the story completely, I will be discussing the concepts of the Tannus Pro/Fusion modular tubeless inserts, the Cushcore Pro inserts and comparing the two.

 Cost and Weight Summary